yortus/routist/README.md

 ## To Do List

+- [x] RuleSet: change to UNHANDLED sentinel value instead of null
-- [ ] RuleSet: implement mechanism for providing a RuleSet with a custom 'tiebreak' function to disambiguate rules
+- [ ] RuleSet: allow UNHANDLED value to be specified as an option
-- [ ] RuleSet: change to UNHANDLED sentinel value instead of null (this can be another RuleSet option)
+- [ ] RuleSet: allow custom 'tiebreak' function to be specified as an option
 - [ ] Transport: for 'file' responses, harden againt rel paths in address eg '../../../sys/passwords.txt'
 - [ ] docs: some code comments are almost impossible to grasp (eg see comments in findAllRoutesThroughRuleSet).
 Need step-by-step explanations of concepts in separate .md file(s), code can refer reader to these docs for more explanation.
 Code comments should then be reduced to simpler statements.
 - [x] transpile to /dist or /built directory and npmignore src/